xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 Corporation, publicly announced in 2020.
 Shipping started in 2021 with the 3A5000 products.

-The Chinese name for LoongArch is 龙芯架构 (Simplified Chinese because the Loongson Corporation is based in Beijing; 龍芯架構 in Traditional characters), according to the title and first sentence of the original manual.
+The Chinese name for LoongArch is 龙芯架构 (in Simplified characters, because the Loongson Corporation is based in Beijing; 龍芯架構 in Traditional characters), according to the title and first sentence of the original manual.
+It just means "Loongson Architecture".

 > Note: the word 龙/龍/loong means "[Chinese dragon]", or more precisely, just
 > "loong".